 It is important to remember that a direct ophthalmoscope is generally used by family practitioners and general physicians.
 It does not need dilation of the pupil.
 Ophthalmologists and specialists, however, prefer to use indirect ophthalmologists.
 They also prefer to dilate the pupil before conducting ophthalmoscopy.

 Smart Medical Buyer is a seller of some of the most precise and accurate medical devices.
-Buy the Welch Allyn ophthalmoscope and other medical supplies online for best products and quick delivery.
+Buy the Welch Allyn ophthalmoscope and other medical supplies online for the best products and quick delivery.